10 ways to download and read books online for free

-If you're like me, books are a refuge, whether on my Nook, my Pixel 3 ($699 at Walmart) or on the paper page.
-I love the complete immersion that a story and its characters bring.
+If you're like me, books are a refuge.
+I don't discriminate when it comes to a good story, whether on my Nook, my Pixel 3 ($813 at Walmart) or on the paper page.
+I love finding a good story and that stays with me long after I finish the last chapter.
 But when you're reading several books a month, getting new titles the easy way, from Amazon or the bookstore, gets to be an expensive hobby.
 That's where free digital libraries come in.

 Thanks to the internet, the concept of a personal library is changing.
 It used to be that paper books lined endless shelves.
 With the rise of Amazon and its Kindle, the convenience of buying books to read on a device took over.
 Free-lending libraries, which are celebrating National Library Week in the US, have moved online, too, alongside brick-and-mortar libraries that are reinventing themselves to stay relevant in the digital age.
 Today, dozens of websites and apps offer everything from contemporary indie fiction to Elizabethan classics without charging you a penny.

-Note: Editor's Note: This story was originally published on April 8, 2019.